 No doubt, running is one of the easiest exercises ever – you don’t need any special equipment or any particular skill to go jogging or running.
 Inasmuch as this statement is true, this go-to exercise also has some downsides, especially when overdone.
-If you are a beginner to working out, one of the pieces of ‘advice’ that you may have come across involves running every day.
+If you are a beginner at working out, one of the pieces of ‘advice’ that you may have come across involves running every day.
 But isn’t this too much?
 What are the benefits of running every day?
 And is pounding the pavement every single day really worth the risks involved?

 - 150 minutes of moderate-intensity exercise per week.
 Mayo Clinic defines ‘moderate-intensity exercise’ as an activity that feels somewhat hard.
 Clues that your exercise intensity is at moderate level include a heightened rate of breathing (but you are not out of breath), a light sweat after about ten minutes of activity, and ability to carry on a conversation (but you can’t sing).
 (11)